thearifismail/xjoin-operator/controllers/pipeline/README.md

-This package contains code related to the legacy XJoinPipeline CRD.
+This package contains code related to the legacy XJoinSynchronizer CRD.